|

 Klein Constantia

-Klein Constantia (photo: kleinconstantia.com)
+Klein Constantia Image: kleinconstantia.com

-Smaller than Groot Constantia from which it was subdivided in the 1800s, Klein Constantia (“Small Constantia”) has a bistro, but is less of a foodie destination than its larger neighbour.
-But don’t let that put you off – it is a perfect stop for serious wine lovers.
-Its Vin de Constance, probably South Africa’s most famous wine, was mentioned in none other than Sense and Sensibility as a cure for a broken heart, and was a favourite of the likes of Marie Antoinette and Winston Churchill.
+It’s Vin de Constance, probably South Africa’s most famous wine, was mentioned in none other than Sense and Sensibility as a cure for a broken heart, and was a favourite of the likes of Marie Antoinette and Winston Churchill.
 Napoleon Bonaparte was apparently exiled with cases of it.
 It is still being made today (you can even buy a bottle which they will personalise for you), and it is well known as one of the world’s best dessert wines.

 In case you are not a fan of dessert wine, the rest of the wine is also well worth tasting – the sauvignon blanc goes down excellently on a hot Cape Town afternoon.
-If you’re interested in Methode Cap Classique (“MCC”), South Africa’s own sparkling wine, made using the traditional champagne method, this bone-dry version is worth a try.
+If you’re interested in Methode Cap Classique (“MCC”), South Africa’s own sparkling wine, made using the traditional Champagne method, this bone-dry version is worth a try.

 Buitenverwachting